morganorix/hayase-vlc-bridge/README.md

 # hayase-vlc-bridge
 Send Hayase Watch streams to a remote VLC player with automatic local fallback, fail-fast behavior, and configurable logging.
+Works with any VLC instance exposing a WebSocket interface.
 Designed for reliable external playback with minimal friction.

 ---